OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ### The Community Library

 Is there something Octopus doesn't support out-of-the-box?
-Take a look at theÂ [Community Library](https://library.octopusdeploy.com/)Â which is full of step templates that have been contributed and are maintained by the Octopus community.
+Take a look at the [Community Library](https://library.octopusdeploy.com/) which is full of step templates that have been contributed and are maintained by the Octopus community.

 :::hint
 Octopus 3.7 introduced integration with the Community Library and community contributed step templates are now synchronised with the Octopus server.
 This change makes it a quick and easy process to install and add community step templates.
 The import and export process is still available for older versions of Octopus.